frlim/stroke_analysis/README.md

 ---
 ### Preprocessing
-Prepare hospital performance data to serve as inputs for Stroke Model
+Prepare hospital performance data to serve as inputs for stroke_location

 ---
 ### Visualizing Output